Andy16823/Ludumdare-55/README.md

 Orb resources: 35<br />
 Resource from tower: 25<br />

-Button 2 - Towerbuster Orb: This orb also has very little life and is immediately destroyed when it collides with another orb.
+##### Button 2 - Towerbuster Orb:
+This orb also has very little life and is immediately destroyed when it collides with another orb.
 However, it does a lot of damage to the enemy tower (120 damage).

-Cost: 60 resources
+Cost: 60 resources<br />
-Life: 100 HP
+Life: 100 HP<br />
-Tower damage: 120
+Tower damage: 120<br />
-Orb damage: 100
+Orb damage: 100<br />
-Sphere resource: 10
+Sphere resource: 10<br />
-Raw material from tower: 25
+Raw material from tower: 25<br />

-Button 3 - Tank orb: This orb is particularly suitable for destroying other orbs.
+##### Button 3 - Tank orb:
+This orb is particularly suitable for destroying other orbs.
 It has a lot of life, but causes very little tower damage and gives very few resources.

-Cost: 30 resources
+Cost: 30 resources<br />
-Life: 300 HP
+Life: 300 HP<br />
-Tower damage: 5
+Tower damage: 5<br />
-Sphere damage: 100
+Sphere damage: 100<br />
-Resource from orb: 5
+Resource from orb: 5<br />
-Raw material from tower: 5
+Raw material from tower: 5<br />